 Each student must enroll during his/her degree program in the appropriate number of semesters of chamber music.
-Please refer to the individual degree plans at: http://music.rice.edu/students/dplans.shtml
+Please refer to the individual degree plans at: https://music.rice.edu/resources/degrees

-Voice majors in the M.Mus. program must also perform a chamber work on one of their two degree recitals.
+Voice majors in the MMus program must also perform a chamber work on one of their two degree recitals.

-Chamber music is organized into three sections: 1) music for strings, string and wind combinations, and piano and strings (coordinated by Norman Fischer), 2) winds, and piano and winds (coordinated by Leone Buyse), and 3) chamber music for voice and instruments (coordinated by Brian Connelly).
+Chamber music is organized into three sections: 1) music for strings, string and wind combinations, and piano and strings (coordinated by Norman Fischer), 2) winds, and piano and winds (coordinated by Richie Hawley), and 3) chamber music for voice and instruments (coordinated by Brian Connelly).
 You should know which faculty member will be coordinating your ensemble each semester as there are different expectations in each section.